Don’t overpay for gas in Manchester: Analysis shows most expensive station - NewsBreak

 Don’t overpay for gas in Manchester: Analysis shows most expensive station

+(MANCHESTER, NH) If you’re paying more than $3.01 for gas in the Manchester area, you could be getting a better deal.

-If you choose the most expensive station in the area, you could be paying as much as an extra $0.11 per gallon, according to an analysis by GasBuddy Sunday.
+Depending on where you fill up, you could be losing as much as $0.39 per gallon, according to an analysis by GasBuddy on Sunday.

 |Regular